 UC Davis posts furry survey results

-The University of California, Davis has released results of a survey of the furry fandom.
+The University of California, Davis Department of Psychology has released results of a survey of the furry fandom.
 The online survey was intended to identify the types and motivations of people within the fandom, and included both general demographic questions and sets designed to measure perceptions of furries towards themselves and their view of the perceptions of others towards furries.
 Over 600 furs participated through 22-26 February.

 Posting and response